ericthewry/epikat/README.md

-# Epik -- Epistemic <span style="font-variant:small-caps;">Kat</span>
+# EpiKAT -- Epistemic <span style="font-variant:small-caps;">Kat</span>

-Epik is a modelling tool for representing the intensional semantics of natural language sentences.
+EpiKAT is a modelling tool for representing the intensional semantics of natural language sentences.
 Users specify valid world states, events that transition between states, epistemic agents, and the inferences the agents make from the worlds.
 Together these represent a space of possible worlds in which the user